maktezi/APP/README.md

-# Laravel Nuxt Template Boilerplate
+# Laravel Nuxt APP

 ## Introduction

-Boilerplate with Laravel framework and NuxtJS.
+Laravel framework and NuxtJS simple application.
 These instructions will guide you through setting up the project on your local development environment.

 ### Prerequisites